err0rgod/urlshortener/MAINTENANCE.md

 - Config Location: /etc/nginx/sites-available/urlshortener
 - Critical header: proxy_set_header X-Forwarded-Proto $scheme; (Required for Cloudflare Full Strict mode).

-## SSL and Cloudflare
+## SSL and Cloudflare (SSL for SaaS)
-- SSL is handled by Certbot on the server and Proxied by Cloudflare.
+- The primary domain SSL is handled by Nginx fallback certificates (or Certbot) on the server and proxied by Cloudflare.
-- Cloudflare SSL mode must be set to Full (Strict).
+- Cloudflare SSL mode should be set to **Full (non-strict)** to authorize edge validation for users' custom domains without certificate verification loop issues.
+- Connect custom hostnames via the Cloudflare dashboard Fallback Origin configuration mapping to `fallback-origin.flexurl.app`.
 - Static IPv4 must be attached in the AWS Lightsail console.

 ## Update Workflow